isomerpages/moe-chuachukangpri/_parents/Rules and Regulations.md

 ##### Others

-*   Outlandish / flamboyant / over-sized spectacle frames are not allowed.
+*   Outlandish / flamboyant / over-sized spectacle frames are not allowed.&nbsp;
-*   Use of coloured contact lenses is not allowed.
+*   Use of coloured contact lenses is not allowed.&nbsp;

 ##### Mobile Phones and Gadgets

-The school prohibits students from bringing all expensive items such as smart watches, MP3 players, hand-held computer games etc. **Mobile phones are not allowed in school.**  Every case will be examined on its own merit.
+The school prohibits students from bringing all expensive items such as smart watches, MP3 players, hand-held computer games etc.&nbsp;**Mobile phones are not allowed in school.**&nbsp; Every case will be examined on its own merit.
 Approval will be given by the Principal / Vice-Principal.
 The school cannot be held responsible in case of theft or loss of mobile phones / smart watches.

 ##### Weapons

-**All students are not allowed to have in their possession any weapon.
-They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.**
+**All students are not allowed to have in their possession any weapon.&nbsp; They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.**